TheraForge/OTFMagicBox/README.md

 You don’t need to be a developer to edit this file and customize the application, just use a common editor (e.g., TextEdit or Xcode) and follow the simple instructions present in the `AppSysParameters.yml` file.
 By editing this yaml file you can customize the health application according to your requirements, for example you can modify the app styling and flow.

+Review the complete yaml file to learn about the available settings (also called *key-value pairs*) and edit the values of the keys according to your application's requirements, which will allow you to customize your digital health application in just a few minutes.

 ## Change the App's Name

 You can modify the app name.
 To do this follow the instructions given below: